timscargill/SiTAR/README.md

 **User AR device:** A C# script _DrawTrajectory.cs_, which implements the 'Trajectory creation' and 'Trajectory visualization' modules in SiTAR.
 Unity prefabs for base trajectory visualization, _Start.prefab_, _Stop.prefab_, _Cylinder.prefab_, _Joint.prefab_ and _Frustum.prefab_.
 Unity prefabs and materials for pose error visualizations, _ErrorAreaHigh.prefab_, _ErrorAreaMedium.prefab_, _ErrorPatchHigh.prefab_, _ErrorPatchMedium.prefab_, _ErrorHigh.mat_ and _ErrorMedium.mat_.

-**Server:** a Python script _trajectory_evaluation.py_, which implements the 'Sequence assignment' and 'Uncertainty-based error estimation' modules in SiTAR.
+**Server:** a Python script _SiTAR-Server.py_, which implements the 'Sequence assignment' and 'Uncertainty-based error estimation' modules in SiTAR.

 **Playback AR device:** a C# script _TrajectoryPlayback.cs_, which implements the 'Sequence playback' module in SiTAR.

 # Implementation Instructions

-**Prerequisites:** 2 or more Android devices running ARCore v1.3 or above; server with Python 3.8 or above, and the evo (https://github.com/MichaelGrupp/evo) and FastAPI (https://fastapi.tiangolo.com/lo/) packages installed.
+**Prerequisites:** 2 or more Android devices running ARCore v1.3 or above; server with Python 3.8 or above and the evo (https://github.com/MichaelGrupp/evo) and FastAPI (https://fastapi.tiangolo.com/lo/) Python packages installed, and Android SDK Platform Tools installed (https://developer.android.com/tools/releases/platform-tools).
 For building the necessary apps to AR devices, Unity 2021.3 or later is required, with the AR Foundation framework v4.2 or later and the ARCore Extensions v1.36 or later packages installed.

 Tested with Google Pixel 7 and Google Pixel 7 Pro devices running ARCore v1.31, and Apple Macbook Pro as edge server (Python 3.8).